yast/yast-autoinstallation/doc/network_scenarios.md

 2. **With `keep_install_network = true` (default)**

-   Taking in account that we launched the installation with this profile:
+   Taking in account that the installation was launched with this profile:

    ```xml
 <profile xmlns="http://www.suse.com/1.0/yast2ns" xmlns:config="http://www.suse.com/1.0/configns">